fluffos/fluffos/docs/efun/strings/hash.md

 ### NAME

-    hash() - hash of a string specifying the algorithm
+    hash() - hash a string with the specified algorithm

 ### SYNOPSIS